-Despite the fluctuations in annual rates of change in import values in Melanesia (see Graph 2), the high imports by Fiji and PNG in 2018 and the strong decline thereafter is responsible for the slight downward trend.
-Polynesia (see Graph 3) and Micronesia (see Graph 4) also show downward trends.
+Despite the fluctuations in annual rates of change in import values in Melanesia (see Graph 2), the high imports by Fiji and PNG in 2018 and the strong decline thereafter is responsible for the near flat trend in the region.

+Polynesia shows a slowing rate of annual increase in import values (see Graph 3), but Micronesia shows a slight upward trend (see Graph 4).
 For Micronesia, the country analysis shows that the World Health Organization (WHO) Framework Convention on Tobacco Control9 (FCTC) membership has a role to play for the United States Affiliated Pacific Islands (USAPI)10 included in this study, namely FSM and Palau.